christophercliff/caisson/README.md

 }
 ```

-Initialize the services:
+Initialize AWS services:

 ```
 $ caisson init yoursite.com
 ```

-Then copy your `build` directory to S3:
+Then push your files to S3:

 ```
-$ caisson deploy
+$ caisson push
 ```

-You will need to manually update your DNS provier to use to Route 53's name servers.
-Caisson will log the name server information in a file `caisson.json`.
+You will need to manually update your DNS provider to use to Route 53's name servers.
+Caisson will log name server information in a file `caisson.json` in the root your project.

 ## Running Tests

-Install the dependencies and run.
+Clone the repo, install the dependencies and run.

 ```
 $ npm install